-- For APIC-access VM exits resulting from linear accesses (see Section 25.2.1) and encountered during delivery of a software interrupt, privileged software exception, or software exception. - For VM exits resulting from executions of VMFUNC with EAX = 0 that fail either because ECX $\geq$ 512 or because the value of ECX selected an invalid tentative EPTP value.
+- For APIC-access VM exits resulting from linear accesses (see Section 25.2.1) and encountered during delivery of a software interrupt, privileged software exception, or software exception.1 - For VM exits due executions of VMFUNC that fail because one of the following is true: - EAX indicates a VM function that is not enabled (the bit at position EAX is 0 in the VM-function controls; see Section 25.7.4.2). - EAX = 0 and either ECX ≥ 512 or the value of ECX selects an invalid tentative EPTP value (see Section 25.7.4.3).